mwitkow/go-dbprotos/README.md

-# Protobuf Key-Value DB schema
+# Protobuf Schema for NoSQL databases

-Define your KeyValue store (e.g. Datastore) schema in a Protobuf.
+Define your NoSQL store (e.g. Datastore) schema in a Protobuf.

 *Status*: Work in Progress.